buimanhthangnt/CMC-AI/README.md

 Edit configuration in config.py

-Default model is RESNET.
+Default model is Resnet.
 If you want to use Facenet, run thrift server facenet and edit config MODEL = 'facenet'

 ## Pretrained model
-RESNET model is already in "keras_vggface" package Facenet model is downloaded at https://github.com/davidsandberg/facenet
+Resnet model is already in "keras_vggface" package

+Facenet model is downloaded at https://github.com/davidsandberg/facenet